Skip to main content Go to home page

 The rezoning of land to correct an obvious or technical error in the Victoria Planning Provisions or a planning scheme is excluded from the windfall gains tax.

-To come within this exemption the rezoning must be made pursuant to section 20A of the Planning and Environment Act 1987.
+To come within this exemption, the Commissioner must be satisfied that the rezoning is made to correct an obvious or technical error.
+The rezoning can be prepared under section 20A of the Planning and Environment Act 1987 or otherwise.

 On 20 May 2022, the Treasurer of Victoria, Tim Pallas MP, made a declaration of excluded zones under section 3(2) of the Windfall Gains Tax and State Taxation and Other Acts Further Amendment Act 2021 .